-(A) When used to treat a specified medical symptom as a part of a total program of care to assist the participant to attain or maintain the highest practicable level of physical, mental, or psychosocial wellbeing.
-The use of restraints must be authorized in writing by a physician for a specified period of time; or others, in which case restraints may be authorized by professional personnel so designated by the program.
+(A) When used to treat a specified medical symptom as a part of a total program of care to assist the participant to attain or maintain the highest practicable level of physical, mental, or psychosocial well-being.
+The use of restraints must be authorized in writing by a physician for a specified period of time; or

+(B) When necessary in an emergency to protect the participant from injury to him/herself or to others, in which case restraints may be authorized by professional personnel so designated by the program.
 The action taken shall be reported immediately to the participant's physician and an order obtained which shall include the reason for the restraint, when the restraint may be removed, the type of restraint, and any other actions required.
 When restraints are indicated, only devices that are the least restrictive for the participant and consistent with the participant's total plan of care may be used.
-Each participant has the right to be free from involuntary seclusion.
+Each participant has the right to be free from involuntary seclusion